-Take a look at the different types on poster.
+Take a look at the different types on the poster.
 Do you notice that there are three basic shapes?
 Be sure you separate the groups and look closely at the shapes

-Shape of Bacteria Fancy Science Name Is it familiar?
+Shape of Bacteria Fancy Science Name Have you heard of these before?